 Hungry Ears is a virtual panel that will examine ongoing art and equity issues in Santa Monica, a city rocked by recent protests.
-This conversation will consider a number of local projects including the Belmar History + Art public art project by April Banks, Lives that Bind, an exhibition at Santa Monica City Hall and the Art of Recovery initiatives, one of which will be taking place at 18th Street Art Center.
+This conversation will consider a number of local projects including the Belmar History + Art public art project by April Banks, Lives that Bind, an exhibition at Santa Monica City Hall and the Art of Recovery initiatives, one of which will be taking place at 18th Street Art Center, and Audrey Chan’s recent mural on the ACLU SoCal building after her year-long residency.
 This conversation considers how artists and arts administrators can be key community organizers in movements for social change.

 This event has passed.
-An on-demand recording is coming soon!
+Check out the recording below!

 Hungry Ears: Jeff Schwartz